openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 * launch.sh

-  * Once executed, this script will pick up an image from the ``iso`` directory, create a VM, mount the image to this VM, and automatically install the admin node.
+  * Once executed, this script will pick up an image from the ``iso`` directory, create a VM, mount the image to this VM, and automatically install the master node.
-  * After installation of the admin node, the script creates slaves for OpenStack and PXE-boots them from the admin node.
+  * After installation of the master node, the script creates slaves for OpenStack and PXE-boots them from the master node.
-  * Finally, the script gives you the link to access the Web-based UI for the admin node so you can start installation of an OpenStack cluster.
+  * Finally, the script gives you the link to access the Web-based UI for the master node so you can start installation of an OpenStack cluster.

-Here is the example config file, with the values that you can adjust:
+Here is the example configuration file, with the values that you can adjust:

 .. literalinclude:: /_static/config.sh
    :language: bash

-   :linenos:
+.. _Manual_Mode

 Manual mode
 ^^^^^^^^^^^